-When reading input TeX converts the sequences of read characters into
+When reading input TeX converts the stream of read characters into a

 control sequence token.